Q1: I'm considering purchasing an Active 3D projector. What benefits are there in choosing the Airbright 3D2 material?

 Q9: Screen Material with minor Horizontal Lines?

-A: The screen material may at first have a series of noticeable horizontal lines on its surface.
+A: Upon the first time you lower the screen from its casing, the material may have a series of noticeable horizontal lines on its surface.
 These are known as memory lines.
-Memory lines are caused when the pliable projection material is rolled up and stored for the duration between its manufacture and sale.
-This is both a normal and correctable phenomenon.
-After installation, leave it in the down position for a few days and then commence regular (up/down) usage.
-This allows the material to stretch out and cure.
-After the period of a few days, the lines should vanish and will neither return nor affect the projected image during the years of use.
+Memory lines are caused when the pliable projection material is rolled up and stored for the duration between its production and sale.
+For non-tensioned materials, you may also notice curling along the vertical edges of the screen.
+This is caused mainly by the material’s multiple layers contracting with a cold room temperature.
+Please try this easy method in order to reduce the memory lines and side curls.
+After installation, leave the screen in the down position for a few days with the room temperature preferably above 75° F and then commence regular (up/down) usage as intended.
+This allows the material to relax/stretch out and cure itself to your home environment.
+After a few days, the lines should diminish and the edge curling will relax so as not to negatively affect the projected image during its many years of its use.

 Q10: What is the difference between Tensioned and Non-Tensioned Screen Material?

 A: Tension material provides a flatter screen surface and for better uniformity and even light distribution without waving or curving on the projection surface.
 These problems could be caused by temperature variations in multiple layer materials.
 Newer non-tensioned materials such as our MaxWhite or MaxWhite FG have greatly reduced occurrences of this flaw to the point of arguably matching its flatness in some cases.
 Some prefer non-tensioned due to aesthetics but tension still generally has superior flatness.